laszlocph/gimlet-documentation/src/pages/blog/how-flux-broke-the-cicd-feedback-loop-and-how-we-pieced-it-back-together.md

 Looks simple enough, but there is one thing that the diagram doesn't communicate well.
 The CI/CD pipeline is finished after step three, Flux applies the changes in step four asynchronously.

 While Flux notifies developers once it applied the changes, CI/CD at step three returns green and developers must match up notifications with builds in their heads.
-We lost the *green build means a sucessful deploy* heuristic.
+We lost the *green build means a successful deploy* heuristic.

 The question is, can we get it back?